mushtaqhussain/system-design/README.md

 # What is system design?

-Before we start this course, let's talk about what even is system design.

-System design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
+System design is the process of defining the **architecture**, **interfaces**, and **data** for a system that satisfies specific requirements.
 System design meets the needs of your business or organization through coherent and efficient systems.
-It requires a systematic approach to building and engineering systems.
+It requires a **systematic approach** to building and engineering systems.
 A good system design requires us to think about everything, from infrastructure all the way down to the data and how it's stored.

 ## Why is System Design so important?

-System design helps us define a solution that meets the business requirements.
+System design helps us define a solution that meets the **business requirements**.
 It is one of the earliest decisions we can make when building a system.
 Often it is essential to think from a high level as these decisions are very difficult to correct later.
 It also makes it easier to reason about and manage architectural changes as the system evolves.

 # IP

-An IP address is a unique address that identifies a device on the internet or a local network.
-IP stands for _"Internet Protocol"_, which is the set of rules governing the format of data sent via the internet or local network.
+IP (Internet Protocol) is the fundamental set of rules governing the **format** and **addressing** of data packets for communication across networks, including the internet.

-In essence, IP addresses are the identifier that allows information to be sent between devices on a network.
-They contain location information and make devices accessible for communication.
-The internet needs a way to differentiate between different computers, routers, and websites.
-IP addresses provide a way of doing so and form an essential part of how the internet works.
+An IP address is a unique numerical label assigned to each device (e.g., computer, server, router) participating in a computer network that uses the Internet Protocol.
+Its primary function is to:
+**Identify** a device on the network.
+**Locate** that device, enabling data to be routed to the correct destination.
+In essence, IP addresses are crucial identifiers that allow devices to find and communicate with each other, forming the backbone of all network communication in system design.

 ## Versions